satoridev-web/satori-studio/docs/STUDIO-GLOBAL-SETTINGS.md

 - `section_padding_default`

 ## Admin screen
 - Location: SATORI Studio → **Global Settings** tab rendered within the main SATORI Studio Settings shell.
+There is no standalone admin page for Global Settings; all access routes through `admin.php?page=fl-builder-settings`.
 - Group: `satori_studio_global_settings_group`
 - Behaviour: stores values via the WordPress Settings API; no runtime overrides are applied in this phase.
 - Admin registration: the parent settings shell remains the Beaver Builder settings page; Global Settings renders as an